-This comes off the back of Ray Fisher’s allegations that Whedon was unprofessional and that Geoff Johns and Jon Berg abused their power.
+Moreover, this comes off from Ray Fisher’s allegations that Whedon is unprofessional and Geoff Johns and Jon Berg abuse their power.
 However, this Babes Against Bullshit post is not about that drama.
-This is about what Gal Gadot had to say and my view on Joss Whedon, which just for the record is not pretty.
+Furthermore, it is about what Gal Gadot had to say, which includes my view on Joss Whedon.

-It’s been known in Hollywood for years that Joss Whedon is a man with an eye for making women overly sexualised in his projects.
-He is a self-proclaimed feminist who treats the opposite sex like trash.
+Joss Whedon is a man with an eye for sexualising women in his film and television projects.
+Meanwhile, he claims to be a self-proclaimed feminist who treats the opposite sex like trash.

-Joss’ ex-wife, Kai Cole published an essay with The Wrap in 2017 which detailed his cheating ways during their sixteen year marriage.
-She also stated that it always made her overly uncomfortable to all the attention he gave the women he worked with.
+What’s more, is Kai Cole, Whedon’s ex-wife, wrote an essay on The Wrap in 2017 which detailed his cheating ways during their marriage.
+Interestingly, she stated it made her uncomfortable with the attention he gave the women that worked on his projects.

-Sarah Michelle Gellar, who starred in Buffy the Vampire Slayer as the titular role had differing views on Season 6 and the character’s development.
-The story for the season became sinister which included a sexual relationship almost resulting in rape, as per Entertainment Weekly.
+Sarah Michelle Gellar, who starred in Buffy the Vampire Slayer in the titular role, had differing views to Whedon on Season 6.
+The story for the season included a sexual relationship that almost resulted in rape, as per Tim Stack from Entertainment Weekly.

-When looking at Whedon and his track record of sexualising female characters, look no further than Natasha Romanov in the first two Avengers films.
+When looking at Whedon’s track record of sexualising female characters, we need to look no further than Natasha Romanov.

-In the first two Avengers movies, Natasha Romanov is reduced to nothing more than being a sexy assassin in a black bodysuit.
-Also, she is made sterile in Age of Ultron which is a Whedon addition.
-In the comics, Black Widow had a stillborn daughter.
+In the first two Avengers films, Natasha Romanov is nothing more than a sexy assassin in a black catsuit.
+Also, she is made sterile in Age of Ultron, which is a Whedon addition.
+In Marvel comics, Black Widow had a stillborn daughter.

-In the first image above, you can see Nat’s jumpsuit is zipped down, but not so that cleavage shows.
-As evident in the second, she is wearing the same time suit as the others.
-No variation is used for her or Nebula.
+In the second image above, Nat is wearing the same time suit as the male Avengers.
+No variation of the suit is used for her or Nebula.

-It was announced in 2017 that Whedon would be directing a movie based on Batgirl.
-A few months later in February 2018, he left the project.
-He originally was going to direct and write the film according to Variety.
-Christina Hodson who wrote Birds of Prey and Bumblebee was hired to pen the screenplay after Joss’ departure.
+Originally, he was going to direct and write the film, according to Dave McNary of Variety.
+Christina Hodson, who wrote Birds of Prey and Bumblebee was hired to pen the screenplay after Joss’ departure.
 However, there is still no director.